andrejbauer/coop/README.md

 ### Concrete syntax

-The concrete syntax of Coop mostly follows OCaml syntax, with the following exceptions:
+The concrete syntax of Coop is described in the upcoming paper with Danel Ahman.
+Have a look at [examples][./examples] and [tests][./tests].
+Note that:

-* `match` statements must be terminated with `end`
 * function arguments must be explicitly annotated with types
 * recursive function definitions must explicitly annotate the return type of the function

 There are also new constructs, see below.

-The [`examples`](./examples) folder contains example programs from which the syntax may be discerned.

 ### Operations, signals and signatures